 It does not mean you should camp less or so.
 The point is, do not expect the tent to maintain its new look all the time.
 Also, if you want to use the tent frequently, make sure you pay more care for it, too.

 From our experience, putting up the tent for 10 summer nights is very low usage.
 30 nights in the summer are normal usage.

 Weather patterns are inevitable when we camp outsides.
 Some that commonly affect your tent the most are strong winds, heavy rains, high temperatures, and harmful rays.

 For example, winds can break the poles and even blow off some parts.
 Meanwhile, hot weather causes some materials like nylon or polyester to shrink and deform.
 Even worse, UV rays can not only degrade the fabric, but they also cause harm to your eyes and skin.

-Fortunately, you can minimize the effects of those weather patterns by picking up waterproof or UV-resistant fabrics, as well as the strong-framed tents.
-Plus, avoid to put up your tent in harsh environmental conditions as above.
+Fortunately, you can minimize the effects of those weather patterns by picking up waterproof or UV-resistant fabrics, as well as strong-framed tents.
+Plus, avoid putting up your tent in harsh environmental conditions as above.

 It is almost impossible to control the weather.
 Neither should you reduce the frequency of use.
 Thankfully, you can still protect your tent and improve its overall lifespan by taking good care of it.

 Scrolling down here.
-We provide you some useful tips for tents’ maintenance to help.
+We provide you with some useful tips for tents maintenance to help.

 When to Buy a New Tent?